RDF Store User Guide¶

 |---|---|

-| Document ingestion via UI | Upload docs in the UI → KG extracted → entities/relations written to all enabled RDF stores simultaneously; works with INGESTION_STORAGE_MODE=rdf_only or both |
+| Document ingestion via UI | Upload docs in the UI → KG extracted → entities/relations written to the configured RDF store; set RDF_GRAPH_DB=fuseki (or graphdb/oxigraph) to enable |

-| Hybrid Search tab (UI) | RDF store results fused into search results alongside vector, BM25, and property graph; requires USE_LANGCHAIN_RDF=true and at least one store enabled; all three stores confirmed working |
+| Hybrid Search tab (UI) | RDF store results fused into search results alongside vector, BM25, and property graph; enabled automatically when RDF_GRAPH_DB != none; all three stores confirmed working |

 | AI Query / Chat tab (UI) | Same fusion pipeline as Hybrid Search; RDF store contributes SPARQL-generated answers to AI responses; all three stores confirmed working |